mahmudulhaquequdrati/droneSales/README.md

 ## This website was build by

 - Tailwind-CSS
-- You can buy drones form us
-- Admin Route System is very strong
 - Firebase implemented
-- React, Node, Express, Mngodb
+- React, Node, Express, MongoDB